GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

       -credential_file=PATH_TO_YOUR_SERVICE_ACCOUNT_JSON_FILE
 ```

-Now you can access the Cloud SQL instance with the MySQL client.
-Create a new
+Now you can access the Cloud SQL instance with the MySQL client in a separate
-database and a user as follows:
+command line tab.
+Create a new database and a user as follows:

 ```
 $ mysql -h 127.0.0.1 -u root -p